 What window solution will work best on bay windows?

 Plantation shutters are the most stylish and compact option for bay windows.
-A mainstay of Victorian-era decoration, full-height, tier-on-tier and café-style shutters will complement the building’s architecture and provide versatility in the home whilst giving the space a clean and minimal look.
+A mainstay of Victorian-era decoration, full-height, tier-on-tier, and café-style shutters will complement the building’s architecture and provide versatility in the home whilst giving the space a clean and minimal look.

 Why are plantation shutters the best option for bay windows?

-There are many reasons why made to measure plantation shutters make the perfect partner for Victorian bay windows.
+There are many reasons why made-to-measure plantation shutters make the perfect partner for Victorian bay windows.
 Firstly, they are made to measure and easy to install, which eliminates the problem of curtains or blinds that may not measure up perfectly with your windows.

 In addition to this, shutters will offer ultimate flexibility in the home that will allow you to live comfortably.
-Whether your Victorian row house is on a main road with lots of nosy passers-by or you experience outdoor noise entering your home, plantation shutters are a natural choice that will offer unrivalled privacy, noise insulation, light control and more whilst adding to the aesthetics of the space.
+Whether your Victorian row house is on a main road with lots of nosy passers-by or you experience outdoor noise entering your home, plantation shutters are a natural choice that will offer unrivaled privacy, noise insulation, light control, and more whilst adding to the aesthetics of the space.